- What Are the Differences Between Term Life and Permanent Life Insurance

 So which is better?

-Every situation is different and individual policies may vary among the many insurance companies offering them, so it’s important to weight the pros and cons of each type of policy, along with current and future financial needs, in consultation with an insurance professional before making a decision between term and permanent life insurance.
+Every situation is different and individual policies may vary among the many insurance companies offering them.
+It’s important to weigh the pros and cons of each type of policy, along with current and future financial needs, and consult a professional before making a decision between term and permanent life insurance.

 Life Insurance Quotes